-SUEZ employees are expected to practice the highest ethical standards at all times and to operate in compliance with all policies and laws that apply to SUEZ.
+SUEZ employees are expected to always practice the highest ethical standards and to operate in compliance with all policies and laws that apply to SUEZ.

-SUEZ has in place a number of policies which assist in protecting the human rights of our employees and within our suppliers' operations.
-These policies and procedures include:
+SUEZ has in place several policies which assist in protecting the human rights of our employees and within our suppliers' operations.
+These Ethics-related policies and procedures include:

 - Company Code of Conduct

 - Ethics in Supplier Relations

 - Ethics Charter and Ethics in Practice Guide

 - Ethics in Commercial Relations

-- Whistleblowing Policy
+- Whistleblowing Policy.